KJKan/mcfarland/Tutorial.md

                          identification = "variance" )
 ```

-According to g theory these latent variables correlate positively because they all depend on a common source of variance, g.
-In the statistical model, the representation of g is a general factor.
+According to g theory the measured latent variables correlate positively because they all depend on a common source of variance, that is g.
+In the statistical model, g is represented by a general factor.

-Let's build this model - the second order g factor model
+Let's build this g model (termed the 'second order g factor model')

 ```{r}